Baton Rouge Area Foundation Impact Grants

 Early Childhood (birth to five): programs and services for children, parents, families, and caregivers are also eligible to apply.
 Projects and programs can include but are not limited to:

-• Access to quality early learning
+- Simplifying access to early learning

-• Early childhood care health, development and well-being
+- Enhancing affordability of early childhood care health, development and well-being

 Detailed examples for each of these are outlined in the comprehensive grant informational packet linked near the top of this page.